wilmarcarinan/Thesis-Archiving-Management-System/readme.md

-## About Thesis Archiving Management System
+#Thesis Archiving Management System

 Thesis Archiving Management System is a management system that archives thesis documents and remain retrievable for as long as they are required.
 This system has been developed to provide a management in records.

-#What does this do?
+##What does this do?
 It is a PHP/MySQL web application written in Laravel framework that records and maintains thesis files.

 The users can search and view thesis documents.